On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Conclusions

 \section{Conclusions}

 We have revised the multi-state HLL-type schemes to solve the ideal MHD equations.
-Specifically, we propose a physical consistency condition for calculating the intermediate states within the Riemann fan, ensuring that numerically calculated energy terms are consistent with the solutions of other equations.
-As the intermediate states directly contribute to the dissipation terms of HLL-type schemes, ensuring the consistency also ensures the positivity of the intermediate internal energy, and the consistency also leads to lower error in the time-integrated energy equation solution, eventually reducing spurious oscillations.
-In addition, the multi-state assumptions of both the HLLC- and HLLD-type schemes are revisited in detail for more accurately and robustly solving problems with lower plasma $\beta$.
+Specifically, we propose an energy consistency condition for calculating the intermediate energies within the Riemann fan, ensuring that numerically calculated energy terms are consistent with the (intermediate) solutions of other equations.
+As the intermediate states directly contribute to the dissipation terms of HLL-type schemes, ensuring the consistency condition also ensures the positivity of the intermediate internal energy.
+Furthermore, consistency leads to a lower error in the time-integrated energy equation solution, ultimately reducing spurious oscillations.
+In addition, the multi-state assumptions of both the HLLC- and HLLD-type schemes are revisited in detail to achieve more accurate and robust solutions for problems with lower plasma $\beta$.
 Analytical analysis and numerical tests show that the present schemes are less prone to spurious numerical behaviours in multi-dimensional, low plasma $\beta$ scenarios.
 In contrast, the numerical resolution is not necessarily sacrificed.
-Moreover, the revised schemes remain as simple as the original multi-state HLL-type schemes.
+Moreover, the revised schemes remain as simple as the original multi-state HLL-type schemes. {On the other hand, we should note that the present effort is limited to solving the conservative MHD equations, with further extensions left for the future.}